Early Warning Information for Faculty and Teaching Staff

 What is the Early Warning Process?

 The student immediately receives an email notifying him/her of the instructor's concerns.
 Any information from checked boxes on the form are included in the student's email.
 Notes that the faculty members write on the form are not included in the automatic email.
-However, students do have access to view the notes if they log on to TutorTrac and the CSA may share the notes with students.

 Depending on the type of concern and recommendations made by the faculty member, the Center for Student Achievement may contact the student for follow-up.
 We begin by contacting the student via personal phone calls.
 If we cannot reach the student, we try other methods of contact, which may include emails, letters, or even visits (if the students lives on campus).